This service is the first of its kind in the UK.

-The mentoring programme will pair mentors with an experienced therapist who have successfully navigated their way through the challenging and demanding training process and survived to tell the tale.
-On your application you can express your preference with regard to matching, for example gender, ethnicity and theoretical orientation, etc. Online mentoring is available, however, we can also look to match you with a mentor who is near your geographical area.
-On your application you can also tell us other areas that are important to you so that we can look to offer you the best possible match.
+Matching The mentoring programme will pair mentees with an experienced therapist who has successfully navigated their way through the challenging and demanding training process and survived to tell the tale.
+On your application, you can express your preference about matching, for example, gender, ethnicity and theoretical orientation, etc. Online mentoring is available, however, we can also look to match you with a mentor who is near your geographical area.
+On your application, you can also tell us other areas that are important to you so that we can look to offer you the best possible match.
 Once we have your details, we will access our database of mentors in your area and match the closest mentor to your profile.
 While we make every effort to match as closely as possible, we ask that you be understanding and flexible in this regard.